andre-ye/uni/docs/phil/phil-440/readings.md

 - The truth?
 We don't have a satisfactory theory of morality.
 - Scanlon: the real answer to utilitarianism is the development of alternatives.
 - But we still should not feel pressured to accept consequentialism.
+- We should not surrender to consequentialism by uncritically accepting its key idea.